oracle/oci-python-sdk/examples/fss-backup/README.md

   "data": "tenancy01"
 }
 ```

+If the script is running on an OCI instance, you can utilize Instance Principals.
+To set this up, set up a dynamic group for the instance, then set up a policy with statements that allow the dynamic group manage access for the OSS bucket compartment and at manage access on filesystems for the filesystem compartment.

+### Configuring rclone

 Set up rclone with an S3 Remote (OCI OSS tested, but others may work).
 Use `rclone config show` to see what you have, and note that the trailing `:` character is going to be needed to run the command.